GuyCalloway/Dr_Krools_Island_Puzzle_TDD/README.md

 Guess what hat you’re wearing – or die!

-Fiendish Dr Krool has captured a large number of tourists on his island (number/gender does not matter).
+Fiendish Dr Krool has captured a large number of tourists on his island (number can be selected at the beginning).

 He says he is going to line them up in a queue so that each of them can only see the captives in front of them and cannot see anyone behind them.